FAQGURU/FAQGURU/topics/en/c.md

 * https://stackoverflow.com/questions/252785/what-is-the-difference-between-iqueryablet-and-ienumerablet

 [[↑] Back to top](#C%23)
 ### Could you explain the difference between Func vs. Action vs. Predicate?
-(Expert)

 * **Predicate**: essentially `Func<T, bool>`; asks the question "does the specified argument satisfy the condition represented by the delegate?"
 Used in things like `List.FindAll`.
 * **Action**: Perform an action given the arguments.
 Very general purpose.
 Not used much in LINQ as it implies side-effects, basically.